What is a development loan?

 How might a development loan be repaid?

-As development loans relate to larger projects, the sale or renting out of the units that have been built may be stretched out over a prolonged period.
+As development finance and loans relate to larger projects, the sale or renting out of the units that have been built may be stretched out over a prolonged period.